hushenghao/Material-You-App-Repository/README.md

 - **`FOSS`** - App that is free and open-sourse.
 - **`💴`** - App that needs to pay to activate some features.

-Additionally, some of the apps are ~~crossed out~~ as I couldn't find their download link and couldn't experience them.

 *And then, the label **`FOSS`** & **`💴`** will be added step by step.
 I will finish it as soon as possible XD*

 |  | Fully Designed | Dynamic Color |